 Petitioner John Brown is a native and citizen of Somalia.
-PetitionerBrown was admitted to the United States at New York, New York, on May 27, 2014, as a refugee.
-PetitionerBrown came to the U.S. after Al-Shabaab kidnapped him, tried to recruit him, and threatened to kill him.
+Mr. Brown was admitted to the United States at New York, New York, on May 27, 2014, as a refugee.
+Mr. Brown came to the U.S. after Al-Shabaab kidnapped him, tried to recruit him, and threatened to kill him.
 He adjusted status to a lawful permanent resident (LPR) on June 30, 2016, under INA section 209(a).
 On August 6, 2019, he was convicted for the offense of corruption or solicitation of a minor in violation of North Dakota Century Code section 12.1-20-05.
 He was then detained by ICE on September 17, 2019, pursuant to a warrant for alien arrest based on his conviction.
 He applied for asylum, withholding, and protection under the Convention Against Torture, but his application was denied on December 31, 2019.
 His order of removal was finalized on January 30, 2020, after the period to submit appeals expired.
 He has been held in continued post-order detention since that time.

 Respondent Jefferson Beauregard Sessions III is being sued in his official capacity as the Attorney General of the United States and the head of the Department of Justice, which encompasses the Board of Immigration Appeals and the immigration judges as a subunit—the Executive Office for Immigration Review.
 Attorney General Sessions shares responsibility for implementation and enforcement of the immigration laws, including detention statutes, along with Respondent Nielsen.
-Attorney General Sessions is a legal custodian of PetitionerBrown.
+Attorney General Sessions is a legal custodian of Mr. Brown.
 Attorney General Sessions’ official address is 950 Pennsylvania Avenue NW, Washington, D.C.
 20530.

 Respondent Chad Wolf is being sued in his official capacity as the Acting Secretary of the Department of Homeland Security.
-In this capacity, Acting Secretary Wolf is responsible for the administration of the immigration laws pursuant to § 103(a) of the Immigration and Nationality Act (“INA”), 8 U.S.C. § 1103(a), routinely transacts business in the District of Minnesota, supervises the St. Paul ICE Field Office, and is legally responsible for pursuing PetitionerBrown’s detention and removal, and as such is a legal custodian of PetitionerBrown.
+In this capacity, Acting Secretary Wolf is responsible for the administration of the immigration laws pursuant to § 103(a) of the Immigration and Nationality Act (“INA”), 8 U.S.C. § 1103(a), routinely transacts business in the District of Minnesota, supervises the St. Paul ICE Field Office, and is legally responsible for pursuing Mr. Brown’s detention and removal, and as such is a legal custodian of Mr. Brown.
 Acting Secretary Wolf’s official address is 245 Murray Lane SW, Washington, D.C.
 20528.

 Respondent Matthew Albence is being sued in his official capacity as the Acting Director of Immigration and Customs Enforcement, a sub-unit of the Department of Homeland Security.
-In that capacity, Acting Director Albence has supervisory capacity over ICE personnel in Minnesota, and he is the head of the agency that retains legal custody of PetitionerBrown.
+In that capacity, Acting Director Albence has supervisory capacity over ICE personnel in Minnesota, and he is the head of the agency that retains legal custody of Mr. Brown.
 Acting Director Albence's official address is 500 12th Street SW, Washington, D.C.
 20536.

 Respondent Peter Berg is being sued in his official capacity as the Field Office Director for the St. Paul Field Office for ICE within DHS.
-In that capacity, Field Director Berg has supervisory authority over the ICE agents responsible for detaining PetitionerBrown.
+In that capacity, Field Director Berg has supervisory authority over the ICE agents responsible for detaining Mr. Brown.
 The address for the St. Paul Field Office is 1 Federal Drive, Suite 1601, Fort Snelling, Minnesota 55111.

 Respondent Joel Brott is being sued in his official capacity as the Sheriff of Sherburne County, Minnesota.
-In that capacity, Sheriff Brott is responsible for the Sherburne County Jail—a detention facility under contract with ICE and the physical location where PetitionerBrown is currently in custody.
+In that capacity, Sheriff Brott is responsible for the Sherburne County Jail—a detention facility under contract with ICE and the physical location where Mr. Brown is currently in custody.
 The address for Sherburne County Jail is 13880 Business Center Drive NW, Elk River, Minnesota, 55330.

 EXHAUSTION